Jean Gol: Early life

 After the Second World War, Gol grew up in Belgium and studied law.
 He obtained a doctorate in law at the University of Liège.

 Political career

-Then a self-identified Marxist, he cofounded in 1965, with François Perin the Parti wallon des travailleurs (PWT), which was linked to the Belgian section of the Fourth International.
+He cofounded in 1964 with François Perin the Parti wallon des travailleurs (PWT) and the Parti Wallon in 1965.
 Then, in 1968, they both split to form the Parti wallon, and Gol was elected on a larger regionalist ticket, the Rassemblement Wallon (Walloon Rally), a few weeks later for the 1968 Belgian general election on 31 March 1968.

 Public offices

 In 1974, he was Secrétaire d'État à l'Economie régionale wallonne in the government Tindemans II.
 In 1976, he was one of the co-founders of the Parti des Réformes et des Libertés de Wallonie (PRLW), a merger of the liberal Walloon PLP, and some dissidents of the Rassemblement Wallon.
 During the governments Martens V-VII, of 17 December 1981 up to 9 May 1988, he was: vice-premier, minister of justice and institutional reform.
 From 6 January 1985, up to 28 November 1985, Jean Gol replaced Willy De Clercq on the department of foreign trade.

 In June 1994, he was elected a member of the European Parliament, and in addition was elected as a member of the Belgian Senate in 1995.